crispreview/crispreview.github.io/_posts/2024-10-21-Tesco-Roast-Beef-and-Horseradish.markdown

 The horseradish is the star of the show here.
 It's pungent but not offensivley strong.
 There's a hint of mustard as well, which is delicious.
 Then there's a nice strong, savoury, meaty flavour.
 Beef, I guess.
 I could go on but I don't want labour the point too much.
 I like these crisps.
 A lot.

-I normally finish a bag of crisps in on sitting.
+I normally finish a bag of crisps in one sitting.
 These, however, left me satisfied after just a few handfuls.

 <img style="max-height:50vh" src="/assets/images/tbh.jpg" alt="Tesco - Roast Beef & Horseradish"/>